susitlab/susitlab_website/content/authors/XiranCai/_index.md

 I am currently an Assistant Professor in the School of Information Science and Technology at ShanghaiTech University.

-I received support of 'Shanghai Overseas Talent Program' and a grant from the 'Shanghai Sailing Program'.
+I received support of ‘Shanghai High-Level Overseas Talent Program’ and a grant from the ‘Shanghai Sailing Program’.

 I serve as a reviewer for academic journals including IEEE TUFFC、Ultrasonics、IEEE TMI.